 Clostridium tetani is a gram-positive rod-shaped bacterium that is found worldwide in soil; it is usually in its dormant form, spores, and becomes the rod-shaped bacterium when it multiplies.
 The vegetative rods produce the spore usually at one end of the rod (Figure 1).
-The organisms are considered anaerobic.
+The organisms are considered anaerobic, meaning they do not require oxygen to survive.

 - Clostridium tetani is the bacterium responsible for the disease.
 The bacteria are found in two forms: as a spore (dormant) or as a vegetative cell (active) that can multiply.